ICJIA/icjia-accessibility-portal/content/faqs.md

 ### Who is affected by inaccessible digital content?

-**Quick answer:** Approximately 1 in 4 adults in the U.S. (over 3 million people in Illinois alone) have some type of disability — including vision, hearing, motor, and cognitive impairments.
+**Read time: 1 minute**

+**Quick answer:** Illinois residents with disabilities — including vision, hearing, motor, and cognitive impairments — require accessible digital content to access government services.
+The <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">Illinois Information Technology Accessibility Act (IITAA)</a>, overseen by Illinois DoIT, requires that all state agency digital content be accessible to people with disabilities.

 **Full explanation:**

-**Approximately 1 in 4 adults in the United States has some type of disability.** In Illinois, with a population of approximately 12.8 million, that's over 3 million people.
+**Illinois residents with disabilities need accessible digital content.** The IITAA has required accessible digital content since 2008, and Illinois DoIT provides guidance and oversight for state agencies to ensure compliance.

-When digital content isn't accessible, agencies exclude millions of residents from accessing government information and services.
+When digital content isn't accessible, agencies exclude Illinois residents with disabilities from accessing government information and services.
 Common disabilities include:

 - **Vision impairments** — Blindness, low vision, color blindness
 - **Hearing impairments** — Deafness, hearing loss
 - **Motor disabilities** — Difficulty using a mouse, limited hand mobility
 - **Cognitive disabilities** — Learning disabilities, memory difficulties, attention disorders

-**Why this matters:** Accessible digital content isn't just about legal compliance — it's about ensuring equal access to government services for millions of Illinois residents.
+**Why this matters:** Accessible digital content isn't just about legal compliance — it's about ensuring equal access to government services for Illinois residents with disabilities, as required by IITAA.

 ### What is WCAG?

+**Read time: 1 minute**

 **WCAG (Web Content Accessibility Guidelines)** are international standards that explain how to make digital content accessible to people with disabilities.
 Think of them as a detailed checklist for making websites, documents, and apps usable by everyone.